 When you choose the Upload option, your workbook appears in Power BI just as it would in Excel Online.
 But unlike in Excel Online, you have options to let you pin elements from your worksheets to dashboards.

 If you choose Upload, you can't edit your workbook in Power BI.
 If you need to change the data, you can select Edit, and then choose to edit your workbook in Excel Online or open it in Excel on your computer.
 Any changes you make are saved to the workbook on OneDrive for work or school.

-When you choose Upload, no dataset is created in Power BI.
+When you choose Upload, no semantic model is created in Power BI.
 Your workbook appears in your workspace navigation pane under Reports.
 Workbooks uploaded to Power BI have an Excel icon that identifies them as uploaded Excel workbooks.